dore96/Lazer-Defender/README.md

 Space theme lazer game , developed in unity platform , programmed in c#. can be played online at : https://sharemygame.com/@DorEdelman/lazer-defender

-## How to import this repo unity game from the Git URL:
+## Getting Started (How to import this repo unity game from the Git URL) :
-The Package Manager can load a package from a Git repository on a remote server.

-For more information about using Git dependencies with the Unity Package Manager, see the documentation on using Git URLs in your project manifest .
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites
+You will need:
+Latest version of Unity Dev envirment.

+### Installing 💻

 To load a package from a Git URL:
 <br />1.
 Open the add menu in the Package Manager’s toolbar.<br />